tshine/swoosh/README.md

     end
     ```

-2. (Optional - only for Elixir < 1.4) Ensure swoosh is started before your application:
+2. (Optional - only for Elixir &lt; 1.4) Ensure swoosh is started before your application:

     ```elixir
     def application do